ChimeraPy/Engine/docs/api-docs/video.video_data_stream.md

 set_index(new_index)
 ```

-Set's the video's index by updating the pointer in OpenCV.
+Set the video's index by updating the pointer in OpenCV.